AbieFund/abie-archive/CONTRACT.md

 ## Return On Action

 The `beneficiary`is asked to publish videos, photos, testimonials.
 These can be rated by any `member`.
-If it reaches enough members, the `reviewer` becomes `advisor`.
+If 'liked' enough, the `reviewer` becomes `advisor`.
 This pool forms the Advisory Board.

 ## Advisory Board